My name is Mark James Craven and I am the Founder of the www.aspieheroes.com website.

 Having a job put me in control of my life.
 It was easy and I was usually done by lunch hour.
 The problem was I worked six or seven days a week with people never in for their packages forcing me to bring them home creating more work the following day.
 These issues, plus the poor pay, lead me to quitting the job.

 I decided to get counselling where I learned about Ladders of Life, a place for people to talk about their issues with autism and ADHD with people the same as them.
 I went on their ADHD Works Course which taught me so much about how to manage my condition.
-After finishing it, I decided to go into ICT as a career.
+After finishing it, I decided to go into ICT.

 In looking for a path in ICT, I went on a web design course.
 Here I had to come up with an idea for my website and that is when an idea struck: Why not make my struggle my idea?
 Which famous people have succeeded in careers and have autism?
 This was when Aspie Heroes came to be.